-Florida Legal Resources
+Free Online Legal Resources

-The Florida District Courts of Appeal make up the next tier.
+The Florida District Courts of Appeal make up the second level.
 As the state's primary intermediate appellate institutions, the five Courts of Appeal hold jurisdiction over most appeals from circuit courts.

 The Florida Supreme Court is the highest court in the state.
 Its has authority over death penalty cases, and can take on other appeals cases as it sees fit.